 Fishing boat insurance policies can vary significantly depending on your specific needs.
 The two basic components of every fishing insurance policy are liability coverage and hull coverage.

-- Hull coverage will provide compensation for any damages to your boat, including damages to the engine, navigation equipment, machinery and other components on board.
-This coverage will include damages caused by collisions, weather, natural disasters, fire, vandalism and theft.
+- Hull coverage will provide compensation for any damage to your boat, including damage to the engine, navigation equipment, machinery, and other components on board.
+This coverage will include damage caused by collisions, weather, natural disasters, fire, vandalism and theft.